nus-cs2103-AY1920S2/duke/docs/README.md

 # Duke
 * Duke is a very simple CLI task management application.
-* This version of Duke was developed by Nhat Nguyen | NNpanpan.
+* This version of Duke was developed by Nhat Nguyen.

 ## User Guide
 * Below is the guide to the usage of Duke.
 All the commands are listed.